munificent/craftinginterpreters/book/classes-and-instances.md

 Lox *could* support adding fields to values of other types.
 It's our language and we can do what we want.
 But it's likely a bad idea.
-It significantly complicates the implementation in ways that hurt performance -- for example string interning gets a lot harder.
+It significantly complicates the implementation in ways that hurt performance -- for example, string interning gets a lot harder.

 Also, it raises gnarly semantic questions around the equality and identity of